 - Is your company a partnership or LLC?
-If you've formed your Etsy store as a partnership or LLC, you'll be required to get an EIN for your business, as well as the requisite busines licenses.
+If you have formed your Etsy store as a partnership or LLC, you'll be required to get an EIN for your business, as well as the requisite business licenses.

 What business licenses do I need to sell on Etsy?

-If you are operating your Etsy store as a business and turning a profit, you'll be required to play by the same rules as any other online seller.
-Just because you're selling on Etsy instead of your own website does not exempt you from getting the appropriate licenses.
-We've put together a quick list of the most commonly-needed licenses for Etsy merchants below:
+If you are operating your shop as a business and are turning a profit, you'll be required to get a business license to sell on Etsy.
+Just because you're selling on a marketplace instead of your own website does not exempt you from getting the appropriate licenses.
+We've put together a quick list of the most commonly-needed licenses for Etsy merchants below.

 The 3 most commonly-needed business licenses for Etsy sellers:

 - A basic business operation license.
 This is a permit that allows you to operate your business within the local government's geographical jurisdiction.
-The license requirements for operating a business vary by state and by city, so your best bet is to contact your local Small Business Administration office to ask what permits are required in your city.
+License requirements for operating a business vary by state and city, so contact your local Small Business Administration office to ask what permits are required in your city.
 For ecommerce merchants, the licensing requirements are usually minimal, and the application costs are usually between $50 and $100 (although this varies by city and state).

 - An Employer Identification Number (EIN).
 An Employer Identification Number is how you'll report taxes to the IRS.
-If you've registered your business as a sole proprietorship, which is very common for Etsy sellers, you aren't required to get an EIN since you'll report taxes on your personal tax returns.
+If you've registered your business as a sole proprietorship, which is very common for Etsy sellers, you’re not required to get an EIN since you'll report taxes on your personal tax returns.
 If you've formed a partnership or LLC, you'll need an EIN.

-Since the requirements for business licenses and permits vary quite a bit by state and by city, we highly recommend that you contact your local SBA to get a complete list of your local permit requirements - most places have an office dedicated to helping small businesses get started, and they'll be able to walk you through the paperwork and help you do everything correctly.
+Since the requirements for business licenses and permits vary quite a bit by location, we highly recommend that you contact your local SBA to get a complete list of your local permit requirements.
+Most places have an office dedicated to helping small businesses get started, and they'll be able to walk you through the paperwork and help you do everything correctly.
 For a list of more licenses you might need, check out our guide to ecommerce business licenses.